 Part “P” regulations are very strict, and it’s essential that the electrician adheres to the rules.
-Certificates for both the electrical installation and for compliance with Part “P” of the Building Regs must be issued after completion.
+Certificates of both the electrical installation and compliance with Part “P” of the Building Regs must be issued after completion.

 What is an RCD?